 Mistakes are always forgivable, if one has the courage to admit them.–Bruce Lee

 One thing my parents always instilled in both me and my brother was hard work…and smart work!
-You see both me and my brother grew up working at my dad’s service station which he still has today.
-We would spend long hot summer days working on cars, doing oil changes, brake jobs, changing tires, pumping gas, washing trucks, and doing just about anything else that needed to get done.
+You see both of us grew up working at my dad’s service station which he still has today.
+We’d spend long hot summer days working on cars.
+We’d do oil changes, brake jobs, change tires, pump gas, and wash trucks.
+We would do just about anything that needed to get done.

 Once again I had to do some soul searching as to what I wanted to do with my life.
 I charged through physical therapy and got my knee better and went on to attend UGA.
 I had aspirations of coaching and teaching so I had enrolled into the School of Education.

 Fast forward to graduating from college and I started training at a Gold’s Gym in Lilburn, Ga.
 It was strictly a commission based pay job and boy what a wake up call.
 Nobody wanted to commit to anything on the client side and the money was scarce.
 Once again I felt I’d hit a road block in my life.

 During this time I was able to connect back to my roots at UGA by contacting a good friend of mine Bryan Pulliam (current Georgia State Director of NSCA) who was at the time an assistant to the strength and conditioning program at UGA for the football team.
 At the time Dave Van Halanger was the head strength coach and Bryan had put a good word in for me to volunteer to come down and meet with him.

 Coach Van Halanger was very kind and allowed me to come to team workouts to gain more experience about the program and to work with the athletes at the D-1 level.
 This was exciting and I was able to learn a lot from the experience.